evo-cloud/epd/README.md

 ## Usage

-Launch `spf` without arguments to use default configurations:
+Launch `spfd` without arguments to use default configurations:

 - `-addr=:2022`: listen on `:2022` as SSH server address;
 - Use host keys from `/etc/ssh`;